Network Representation Using Graph Root Distributions

-This assumption can be weakened slightly.
-For example, the required eigenvalue rate and eigen gap rate certainly do not need to hold when the eigenvalue is below a certain threshold.
-Also it is entirely possible to have different rates for the $\lambda$ and $\gamma$ sequences.
-But these will not change the nature of our argument and we state the condition as it is for simplicity.
+Assumption (A2) may seem a bit too stringent.
+Indeed we only need to consider the first $p_1+1$ ($p_2+1$) positive (negative) eigenvalues.
+The estimation error bound can be given as a function of all individual gaps between these eigenvalues, where equal or nearly equal eigenvalues can be treated by considering the corresponding principal subspace.
+This will make the presentation too cumbersome and will not change much of the nature of our argument.
+Another simplification made in Assumption (A2) is that the positive eigenvalues $(\lambda_j:j\ge 1)$ and negative eigenvalues $(\gamma_j:j\ge 1)$ decay at the same speed.
+Our analysis does allow for different decay speeds for the positive and negative eigenvalues.
+That will require choosing $p_1$ and $p_2$ separately, which involves a heavier notation.
+We choose to work with the version of Assumption (A2) stated above for presentation simplicity.

+As mentioned in the discussion after \Cref{pro:convolution}, if we use a trace-class graphon $W'$ to approximate a continuous graphon $W$ that does not satisfy strong spectral decomposition, the eigenvalues of $W'$ may decay slowly, which corresponds to a small value of $\alpha$ in Assumption (A2), and leads to a slower rate of convergence of the estimation error bound.